2019-20 Catalog (Archived Catalog)

 Unofficial transcripts of a student's complete academic record may be obtained through the student's SOAR account at www.svcc.edu/soar

 Official transcripts may be requested through Admissions & Records or through the National Student Clearinghouse, via SOAR.
-Transcript requests not made through the National Student Clearinghouse require a signed, written consent by the student.
+Transcript requests not made through the National Student Clearinghouse require a signed, written consent by the student and cannot be sent electronically.
 A fee will be assessed for all official transcripts.
 SVCC has the ability to both accept and send transcripts electronically.

 Transfer Credit Evaluation

 SVCC will accept credits earned at other Department of Education regionally accredited institutions.
 Official transcripts MUST be submitted through an authorized electronic method or in a sealed envelope from the college/university.
 Students must also submit a Transcript Evaluation Request form (found in the Student Services Center or on the College website at www.svcc.edu), to Admissions & Records.
 Upon complete evaluation, students will be notified of course articulation.
 For additional information, contact the Records Analyst at (815) 835-6327.

 Payment of Tuition and Fees

 Students may pay tuition by check, credit card, or deferred payment plan online at www.svcc.edu.
 Students using financial assistance should contact Financial Assistance before making payment.
 Students may pay by cash in person and on campus.

 Reinstate Fee: If a student is dropped by the College for non-payment, a non-refundable reinstate fee will be charged to the student's account,

 Senior Citizen Tuition Pass